 Meredith Austin, Thinkific Creator Educator

-There’s no doubt that different students shine under different teaching approaches.
+Different students shine under different teaching approaches.
 This is because every student has their own learning style (we’ve written about the seven main types of learning styles here).

-The cooperative learning style, for example – which requires more group work and collaboration – pairs well with the facilitator or delegator teaching style.
-And the Interactive learning style – where learners actively engage and participate in lessons – is often a great fit for the demonstrator or facilitator teaching styles too.
+The cooperative learning style, for example, which requires more group work and collaboration, pairs well with the facilitator or delegator teaching style.
+And the Interactive learning style, where learners actively engage and participate in lessons, is often a great fit for the demonstrator or facilitator teaching styles, too.

 It’s very likely that your primary teaching style won’t be purely one of the big five discussed above, but rather an ever-changing mix that would be unique to you and the students you teach.